gcallah/JohnGray/papers/callahan.md

 communitarian liberal view" of markets because it promotes "individual well-being" that he was merely expressing an emotion?

+Gray notes while it was once thought to be moral to use imperial power to spread civilization, that is now considered immoral.
+But simply pointing out the people have had different opinions on some topic at different times in no way shows that no opinion is more truthful than any other.
+Some people think that all living creatures popped into existence in a single act of creation that took place 6000 years ago.
+Others believe that all living forms evolved from simple creatures that appeared on earth over 3 billion years ago.
+Would Gray agree that this difference of opinion means that no view on the matter is better than any other?

+Gray might respond that morality is not like science in this regard.
+But that answer is question begging: whether it is or isn't as a point of contention, and Gray certainly cannot show that there are no better answers tomorrow questions simply by showing the different people have offered different answers.

 ## The New Leviathans